contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 This means that the boundaries in a system will often be a mixture of local chatty boundaries and boundaries that are more concerned with latency

+# Policy and Level

+Policies that change for different reasons, or at different times, are at different levels and should be separated into different components.

+In a good architecture, the direction of those dependencies is based on the level of the components that they connect.
+In every case, low-level components are designed so that they depend on high-level components.

+A strict definition of “level” is “the distance from the inputs and outputs.”
+The farther a policy is from both the inputs and the outputs of the system, the higher its level.

+# Business Rules

+Strictly speaking, business rules are rules or procedures that make or save the business money.
+Very strictly speaking, these rules would make or save the business money, irrespective of whether they were implemented on a computer.
+They would make or save money even if they were executed manually.The fact that a bank charges N% interest for a loan is a business rule that

+We shall call these rules Critical Business Rules, because they are critical to the business itself, and would exist even if there were no system to automate them.
+Critical Business Rules usually require some data to work with.
+For example, our loan requires a loan balance, an interest rate, and a payment schedule.
+We shall call this data Critical Business Data.
+This is the data that would exist even if the system were not automated.The critical rules and critical data are inextricably bound, so they are a good

+## Entity

+An Entity is an object within our computer system that embodies a small set of critical business rules operating on Critical Business Data.

+You don’t need to use an object-oriented language to create an Entity.
+All that is required is that you bind the Critical Business Data and the Critical Business

+## Use case

+A use case is a description of the way that an automated system is used.
+It specifies the input to be provided by the user, the output to be returned to the user, and the processing steps involved in producing that output.
+A use case describes application-specific business rules as opposed to the Critical Business Rules within the Entities.

+Use cases contain the rules that specify how and when the Critical Business Rules within the Entities are invoked.
+Use cases control the dance of the Entities.

+From the use case, it is impossible to tell whether the application is delivered on the web, or on a thick client, or on a console, or is a pure service.

+This is very important.
+Use cases do not describe how the system appears to the user.
+Instead, they describe the application-specific rules that govern the interaction between the users and the Entities.

+A use case is an object.
+It has one or more functions that implement the application-specific business rules.

+Why are Entities high level and use cases lower level?
+Because use cases are specific to a single application and, therefore, are closer to the inputs and outputs of that system.

+# Screaming Architecture

+So what does the architecture of your application scream?
+When you look at the top-level directory structure, and the source files in the highest-level package, do they scream “Health Care System,” or “Accounting System,” or “Inventory Management System”?
+Or do they scream “Rails,” or “Spring/Hibernate,” or “ASP”?

+## The Theme of an architecture

+Architectures are not (or should not be) about frameworks.
+Architectures should not be supplied by frameworks.
+Frameworks are tools to be used, not architectures to be conformed to.
+If your architecture is based on frameworks,

+## The purpose of an architecture

+Good architectures are centered on use cases so that architects can safely describe the structures that support those use cases without committing to frameworks, tools, and environments.

+## But what about the web ?

+Is the web an architecture?
+Does the fact that your system is delivered on the web dictate the architecture of your system?
+Of course not!
+The web is a delivery mechanism—an IO device—and your application architecture should treat it as such.

+## Frameworks are tools not ways of life

+Frameworks can be very powerful and very useful.
+Framework authors often believe very deeply in their frameworks.
+The examples they write for how to use their frameworks are told from the point of view of a true believer.
+Other authors who write about the framework also tend to be disciples of the true belief.
+They show you the way to use the framework.
+Often they assume an all-encompassing, all-pervading, let-the-framework-do-everything position.

+This is not the position you want to take.

+## Testable Architecture

+If your system architecture is all about the use cases, and if you have kept your frameworks at arm’s length, then you should be able to unit-test all those use cases without any of the frameworks in place.
+You shouldn’t need the web server running to run your tests.
+You shouldn’t need the database connected to run your tests.